Cellie0320/ARWSS/PRJ371-Main-main/ARWSS/Lua/README.md

-# Robotic Sorting System with CoppeliaSim
+# Automated Robotic Waste Sorting System with CoppeliaSim

 A robotic sorting system implemented using CoppeliaSim (formerly V-REP) and Lua scripts.
 The system uses a KR16 robot arm, vision sensors, and a conveyor belt to sort objects based on their material type (plastic, metal, paper).